Solid Ink Frequently Asked Questions (FAQ)

 Moving printers and multifunction printers after installation is a rare event.
 It is best to allow the ink to solidify before moving the Solid Ink printer or multifunction printer when the rare occasion arises.
 It takes about 30 to 45 minutes for the ink to solidify after the machine is turned off.
 Once the ink is in a solid state, the machine can be moved as easily and readily as any other technology.

 Yes.
 Solid Ink printing uses a very reliable technology that has been on the market since 1991.
 Xerox continues to build on the tremendous success of Solid Ink technology with each new generation.
 We also borrow from the best aspects of our other printing and multifunction technologies to improve Solid Ink.

 In fact, reliability is one of the Xerox ColorQube Solid Ink multifunction printer's strengths.
-The ColorQube printer underwent rigorous evaluation with the independent research organization Buyers Laboratory (BLI), where it earned excellent reliability scores and was rated 4.5 out of 5 stars.
+The ColorQube printer underwent rigorous evaluation with the independent research organisation Buyers Laboratory (BLI), where it earned excellent reliability scores and was rated 4.5 out of 5 stars.

 Every electronic device consumes energy.
 However, for printers, paper production, consumption and disposal dominate the lifecyle environmental impacts.
 We go to great lengths to build power-saving features into our products, and Solid Ink printers are no exception.
 For instance, our Intelligent Ready software learns your usage patterns and reduces power consumption by moving into a "power save" mode when you are least likely to use the printer.

 Power consumption is only a part of the sustainability story.
 Solid Ink products can contribute to your environmental goals through the following features: